I have my green card and want to bring my sister to live in the United States as a refugee. How do I begin the process?

 I applied for citizenship last month but I don’t know what to expect or how to prepare for my citizenship exam and interview.

 Each HIAS Chicago citizenship applicant is offered extensive self-study materials for the citizenship test and interview, as well as access to our citizenship classes, bilingual tutoring, and mock interviews.
-A citizenship preparation CD and workbook, “Preparing for Citizenship,” is now available, incorporating both the English and civics testing materials as well as interview practice material based on the N-400 application.
+A citizenship preparation CD and workbook, “Preparing for Citizenship,” is now available, incorporating the English and civics testing materials as well as interview practice material based on the N-400 application.
+See our Citizenship Services page for more information.

+Yes.
 Those applicants who are unable to learn or demonstrate knowledge of basic English and history and civics, due to a documented medical disability, may apply for a waiver of these citizenship requirements.
-To address the needs of those who are a part of this high-risk population, HIAS Chicago can assist clients and their family members to apply for citizenship, along with our guidance on their disability waiver applications, consultation between HIAS Chicago staff and their medical doctor about the immigration service criteria needed to be included in their waiver application, and a practice review of the contents and questions which may be posed to them at their citizenship exam.
+HIAS Chicago can assist clients and their family members to apply for citizenship with a medical waiver.
+See our Services page for more information.

 My father is scheduled for his citizenship interview next month.
 HIAS Chicago helped him apply with a medical disability waiver for the English and civics requirement, but who can help him at this citizenship interview?